bartosian/sui-tools/README.md

   webhook_url: your_discord_webhook_url
 ```

-> **💡 Conditional Deployment**: Only services with configured targets will be monitored.
-If you don't set bridge targets, the Sui Bridge monitoring will be automatically skipped.
+> **💡 Dynamic Configuration**: The system automatically detects configured bridges and creates monitoring for each one.
+You can add any number of bridges with custom aliases.
+If no bridges are configured, bridge monitoring will be automatically skipped.

 ### **3. Deploy Services**